briossant/JsSnake/README.md

-A simple javascript snake.
+A simple javascript snake with an AI

 To use simply open index.html with your browser.

-working on : adding an AI
+The bot is base on the BFS algorithm.